chanzuckerberg/ExpressionMatrix2/README.md

 Use the following directions to quickly get started and run ExpressionMatrix2 on a toy dataset distributed as part of the repository.

 - Use a Linux machine running Ubuntu 16.04 (the current long term support release of Ubuntu).
-Other distributions using similar versions of the Linux kernel, such as Linux Mint 18, will also work.
+Other distributions using similar versions of the Linux kernel, such as Linux Mint 18, may also work.

 - Make sure the following packages, all available from the standard Ubuntu repositories, are installed:
     * The Boost libraries (package libboost-all-dev).